Best Flight Schools in Canada of 2026

 What Sets Mount Royal University Apart

 On top of its decades-long track record of exceptional pilot training, MRU is one of only two Aviation Accreditation Board International (AABI)-accredited programs in Canada, ensuring students receive the highest calibre of flight education.
-And hardworking graduates get a career opportunity right off the bat: through the Jazz Pathway Program, any student with a 3.0 GPA is granted an interview for a First Officer position with Jazz Airways.
+Through the Jazz Aviation Pathways Program, eligible graduates with a 3.0 GPA may qualify for a first-officer interview, giving them a clear route from training into the regional airline environment.

 What You’ll Learn